KarthikRevanuru/KarthikRevanuru.github.io/about.md

 title: About
 layout: page
 ---
-## Who am i ?
-I'm an ambitious and inquisitive boy.

-## What are my Research Interests ?
-I am interested in Machine Learning and AI, particularly Computer Vision, Natural Language Processing and Medical Image Analysis.

-## What do i do ?
-I am pursuing my Integrated Masters in Technology (iMTech) in Information Technology from International Institute of Information Technology, Bangalore (IIIT-B), India.

-Currently I'm doing my thesis with [Prof Dinesh Babu](https://www.iiitb.ac.in/faculty_page.php?name=dineshbabujayagopi){:target="_blank"}, IIITB on Scene Understanding.

-Also, I'm a **Research Intern** at *Mazumdar Shah Center for Translational Research*.
-I work with [Dr Nameeta Shah](https://www.msctr.org/2016/09/16/dr-nameeta-shah/){:target="_blank"}, on Multi Modal Brain Tumor Segmentation.

-In the past, i have worked with *Robert Bosch* as a **Data Analyst Intern**.

-## Want to know more about me ?
+Hello, I'm Karthik Revanuru and I currently work with[CRED](https://www.cred.club/) in Data Science.

+In the past, I've worked with multiple startups and MNC's in full time and consulting roles, where I designed and developed multiple AI products.
+Some of these include [SPARTA](https://sparta.aero/) back-office document processing using AI,  a content filter for a social network, a voice assistant(customer support bot) for an automotive dealership, on the edge(without internet) video activity detector, precision agriculture product which predicts harvest and gives various alerts.

+My research interests are in Machine Learning and AI.
+I'm always on the lookout for research opportunities.
+My recent works are in Large Scale Machine Learning using Location Sensitive hashing.
+I've been fortunate to work and learn from [Rameshwar Pratap](https://sites.google.com/site/prataprameshwaryadav/home), [Tanmoy Chakraborty](http://faculty.iiitd.ac.in/~tanmoy/), [Debajyoti Bera](https://www.iiitd.ac.in/dbera), and [Shrisha Rao](https://www.iiitb.ac.in/faculty/shrisha-rao).
+My long term research goal is to work in Quantum AI and Data Storage using Artificial DNA.
+Feel free to look into [Research](https://karthikrevanuru.github.io/research/) for more details.

+I graduated from [IIITB](https://www.iiitb.ac.in/) with Integrated Masters in Computer Science with a thesis in Activity Recognition.
+I've worked with [Dr Nameeta Shah](https://www.msctr.org/2016/09/16/dr-nameeta-shah/){:target="_blank"}, on Multi-Modal Brain Tumor Segmentation at *Mazumdar Shah Center for Translational Research*

-Feel free to contact through any of these channels
+Please feel free to contact me for research opportunities and consultancy services through any of these channels.
 {% include social-links.html %}